 Simple yet bold is key when choosing the right dress as a guest for a winter wedding.
 For formal weddings, you’ll have your pick of floor-length gowns and dramatic silhouettes.
 For casual and cocktail wedding dress codes, any hem length works, but remember to pick a color that won’t clash with the theme or style of the venue.

 The two best suit colors for a winter wedding include black or midnight blue.
 For black-tie weddings, you’ll want to pick the right tuxedo in a darker color.
-Refinement and fur coats look absolutely magnificent on men when worn to winter weddings.
+Not every type of coat is suitable to wear to a wedding, though; refinement and fur coats look absolutely magnificent on men when worn to winter weddings.

 Black patent leather, velvet oxford, or Oxford leather shoes are the best for formal or semi-formal weddings.
 In some cases, loafers or other casual shoes may also be appropriate.